Paid Time Off (PTO)

 The first question when considering software for any HR need is whether your organization would benefit more from an all-in-one system or a point solution.
 An all-in-one HRIS manages the full scope of HR administration—from applicant tracking and onboarding to PTO and more.
 A standalone, or point solution, will typically administer just one piece of this HR ecosystem.

 Why would you choose a point solution?
 If your organization has very unique or specific PTO needs, all-in-one systems may not have enough functionality.
-However, most small and mid-sized businesses find that all-in-one systems are more than robust enough to manage their PTO needs, and there are additional benefits associated with using one streamlined system across HR.
+However, most small to mid-size businesses find that all-in-one systems are more than robust enough to manage their PTO needs, and there are additional benefits associated with using one streamlined system across HR.

 Can the system handle my company’s PTO approach?